lamberta/devkit-doc/api/ui/widget/listview.md

 ### Selecting items

-If you want to change how the item is displayed when the item is selected you can implement the `onInputSelect` function.
+If you want to change how the item is displayed when the cell is selected you can implement the `onInputSelect` function.
 Make sure to call the super function!

 ~~~